Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Spectral signatures of local transitions

-In the Rayleigh–Van der Pol (RVdP) limit, linearizing the Liouvillian around the trivial steady state reveals a Hopf instability: a conjugate pair of eigenvalues crosses the imaginary axis, which can be obtained from the Jacobian analysis \cite{Dutta2025_sup}.
-At this point, the real part of the leading decay mode vanishes, the Liouvillian gap closes, and the system develops a finite oscillation frequency set by the imaginary part of this pair, in agreement with the RVdP behavior shown in Fig.~1 of the main text.
+In the RVdP limit, linearizing the Liouvillian around the trivial steady state reveals a Hopf instability: a conjugate pair of eigenvalues crosses the imaginary axis, which can be obtained from the Jacobian analysis \cite{Dutta2025}.
+At this point, the real part of the leading decay mode vanishes, the Liouvillian gap closes, and the system develops a finite oscillation frequency set by the imaginary part of this pair, in agreement with the RVdP behavior shown in Fig.~\ref{fig:1}.

-For the sequence of phases with LCs in Fig.~3(a) of the main text, the critical drive $G_{\mathrm H}$ given by Eq.~~\eqref{eq:G_Hopf} instead marks an inversion of the slowest relaxation pathway.
+For the sequence of phases with LCs in Fig.~\ref{fig:3}(a), the critical drive $G_{\mathrm H}$ given by Eq.~\eqref{eq:G_Hopf} instead marks an inversion of the slowest relaxation pathway.
 It is obtained by evaluating the Jacobian at the relevant fixed point and relating its eigenvalues to the low-lying Liouvillian modes $\lambda_1$ and $\lambda_2$.
-Requiring their decay rates to coincide yields the analytic expression quoted in the main text.
-Figure~\ref{fig:CrossesSpectraSup}(a,b) compares this prediction with numerical spectra, showing the level crossing of $\mathrm{Re}\{\lambda_{1,2}\}$ at $G_{\mathrm H}$.
+Requiring their decay rates to coincide yields the analytic expression quoted above.
+Figures~\ref{fig:S3}(a) and \ref{fig:S3}(b) compare this prediction with numerical spectra, showing the level crossing of $\mathrm{Re}(\lambda_{1,2})$ at $G_{\mathrm H}$.